Image

 Drug Crimes Lawyer Washington County, MO | Criminal Defense in Washington County, MO | Combs Waterkotte

-The Fourth Amendment safeguards against illegal searches and seizures.
-If evidence was gathered without probable cause or a valid warrant, we’ll fight to have it suppressed.
-This can significantly weaken the case against you and may even lead to a reduction or dismissal of charges.
+The Fourth Amendment protects your rights against illegal searches and seizures.
+If law enforcement obtained evidence without probable cause or a valid warrant, your attorney might argue to suppress that evidence, weakening the prosecution’s case and possibly getting your charges minimized or dismissed.

 Possession charges require sufficient evidence of possession of the drugs.
 If the drugs were found in a shared space or if ownership is unclear, we can argue that you were not in possession.
 There are two types of possession: